When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 A lead magnet is usually the first thing visitors see when they land on a brand’s website.
 It gets them to click through and read more about a brand, so it needs to be eye-catching and compelling.

-And if you don’t optimize your lead magnets for conversion, a brand could lose out on potential leads.
+If a brand doesn’t optimize its lead magnets for conversion, it could lose out on potential leads.

 So, how do you make sure your lead magnets convert?